 Everyone deserves the chance to retire to something, not from something

 Retirement planning involves evaluating your current financial standing and creating an accumulation strategy that will help ensure a desired retirement lifestyle.
 A successful plan put into place during the wealth-building life span should address ways to maximize growth and tax-efficient distributions as well as ways to leave retirement assets to the next generation.
 Some of the ways we help clients with their retirement planning include:

 There are several ways to save for retirement including qualified employer-sponsored plans and 401(k)s, individual retirement accounts (IRAs), annuities and pensions, personal savings, and executive deferral plans.
 Business owners or executives may have access to other tax-advantaged retirement savings vehicles as well.

 Withdrawal strategies and creating a retirement income stream.
-Withdrawal strategies are paramount to any successful retirement plan and distribution of accumulated assets is at the heart.
+Withdrawal strategies are paramount to any successful retirement plan and the distribution of accumulated assets is at the heart.
 The correct distribution method will help ensure that your retirement savings last beyond your lifetime, with minimum shrinkage from taxes.
 When it comes time to take required minimum distributions, it may appear to be a simple matter of selling a particular stock.
 Except, there is something of an art to taking RMDs.
 Determining which assets to liquidate and when to do so requires careful analysis of projected returns, income streams, and taxable consequences.
 That’s why it is important to formulate a “safety first” withdrawal strategy to analyze the full range of sources available to you, including social security and employer plans.